MooersLab/voice-typing-quiz/README.md

 ### Run in Jupyter
 Use in Jupyter Notebook, JupyterLab, the JupyterLab.app, or nteract.app.
 Probably works in Colab too.
+Select the approprite Python kernel that taps into the Python interpreter with pytictoc installed.

 The advantage of this approach is that results can be stored in the Notebook.

-Check on present working directory in Jupyter.
+Check on present working directory in Jupyter by entering the following in a code cell.

 ```bash
 !pwd
 ```

 The file qVoiceTyping.py must be in the pwd or you must give the full file path to qVoiceTyping.py.
+Enter the following in another code cell.

 %run -i "qVoiceTyping.py"

 ```